 When relocating to Austin, residents have 90 days to after entry to obtain a Texas driver’s license.
 Luckily, the process is pretty easy if you have a valid out of state license or a valid driver’s license in Canada, Germany or France.
 Here’s how to get a new driver’s license after moving to Austin.
+Here’s how to get a drivers license in Austin.

 Step 1: Gather the Necessary Documents